datalatte-ai/dataBarista-agent/packages/plugin-dkg/README.md

 ### 2. Customize DKG Knowledge Asset & Query Templates

 - Modify the templates in `plugin-dkg/constants.ts` if you need to change the ontology or data format used in the Knowledge Graph.
+- Check if the graph search provider is passing context to the agent (packages/client-twitter/src/interactions.ts, twitterMessageHandlerTemplate)

 ### 3. Create a Character and Run the Agent